 Incident management in DevOps

 DevOps teams move fast, meaning incidents could arise just as quickly.
 Instead of treating them as disruptions, incident management becomes part of the workflow: spotting issues early, rolling back or patching as needed, and capturing lessons to improve the next release.
-The goal is always to keep innovation steady without sacrificing quality.
+The goal is always to keep development velocity steady without sacrificing quality.

 Incident management in site reliability engineering (SRE)